-level data during 5 surveys.
-Preliminary estimates indicate that we observed 66% of animals during aerial surveys in the Lynn Canal areas during 2012 (Table 3).
-Overall, the estimate for 2012 was relatively high but statistically comparable to surveys conducted in previous years and areas (Table 3).
+Canal study areas.
+In addition we collected population-level data during 3 surveys.
+Preliminary estimates indicate that we observed 58% of animals during aerial surveys in the Lynn Canal areas during 2014 (Table 3).
+Overall, the sightability estimate for 2014 was moderate and statistically comparable to surveys conducted in previous years and areas (Table 3).

 Estimation of population sizes for each study area and year is a computationally intensive process (White et al. 2012).
 In White et al. (2012), population estimates for 2005-2011 were provided for each study area.
-Computer programming efforts to automate estimation procedures are ongoing (White and Pendleton 2012) and in the future population estimates are expected to conducted annually.
+Computer programming efforts to automate estimation procedures are ongoing (White and Pendleton 2012) and in the future population estimates are expected to be conducted annually.
 In the interim, population estimates will be provided at multi-year intervals.